 Trinidad and Tobago together comprise a twin island country located off the coast of South America.
-The islands border the Caribbean Sea to the north and share maritime boundaries with Barbados to the northeast, Grenada to the northwest, Guyana to the southeast, and Venezuela to the south and west.
 The capital city is Port of Spain.

 Although it is a twin country, Trinidad and Tobago display vast differences.
 For example, Trinidad offers pristine mangrove swamps and rainforests blended with oil refineries and spoiled by industrialization.
 Tobago, on the other hand, retains every characteristic of a traditional Caribbean island.

 Moreover, Tobago boasts of white-sand beaches fringed with palm trees and all you can expect from an unspoiled tourist destination.
 While industrialization has tainted Trinidad, Tobago remains largely untouched.